-With effect from 28 January 2015, the Company has engaged Mazars LLP ("Mazars") as Valuation Agent, with responsibility for reviewing the valuations applied by the Investment Adviser in relation to the acquisition of loans and bonds, and for calculating the valuations of portfolio loans and bonds on a monthly basis.
-The principles and techniques utilised by Mazars in calculating the valuations are described below.
+With effect from 28 January 2015, the Company engaged Mazars LLP ("Mazars") as Valuation Agent, with responsibility for reviewing the valuations applied by the Investment Adviser in relation to the acquisition of loans and bonds, and for calculating the valuations of portfolio loans and bonds on a monthly basis.
+Subsequent to the year end, the Company has terminated Mazars' engagement and has engaged PricewaterhouseCoopers LLP as Valuation Agent with effect from 18 April 2017.
+The principles and techniques utilised by Mazars during the year in calculating the valuations are described below.